A-A-Y-U-S-H-04/Image-Manipulation-/Self Evaluation Rubric (3).md

 For each of the following, put an 'X' inside the square brackets if it applies.

 - [x] I understood what I was supposed to do for this project.
-- [ ] I understood the language elements I was meant to use for this project.
+- [x ] I understood the language elements I was meant to use for this project.
-- [ ] I can see how each of the six things (concepts) could be used on tihs project.
+- [x ] I can see how each of the six things (concepts) could be used on tihs project.
-- [ ] My code is easy for *anyone* to read.
+- [x ] My code is easy for *anyone* to read.

 ## Habits